alexiom/alexiom.github.io/_pages/personal.md

 {% include base_path %}

-When I am not working, I enjoy running, playing guitar, and tabletop roleplaying games.
+When I am not working, I enjoy running and lifting weights, playing guitar, tabletop roleplaying games, and reading, particularly fantasy and horror.
 I am an avid Nashville Predators hockey fan even if it ultimately results in heartbreak.

 Dungeons and Dragons
 ------